16 Apps To Fix Blurry Photos in 2023 (Free & Paid)

 The Enhance Photo Quality app, found on the Google Play store, has one of the more effective sharpening tools available.

-This app is super easy to use and is just the ticket for anyone wanting to make a blurry picture clear.
+This app is super easy to use and is just the ticket for anyone wanting to fix blurry photos.
 But it’s best to make minor adjustments and check the results on the image.

 Sharpening tools like this can result in image artifacts that spoil the overall look if sharpening is taken too far.